 Taking care of one's physical and mental health has become more critical than ever.
-Together, a reduced stigma associated with seeking mental health services and an increase in mental health needs and demands triggered by the pandemic has highlighted a serious problem: the United States is experiencing a psychiatrist shortage.
-To this point, in a given year, 57% of adults with a mental illness do not receive any form of care.
+The increase in mental health needs triggered by the pandemic has highlighted a serious problem: the United States is experiencing a psychiatrist shortage.
+Lack of access to care is one of the reasons over 50% of American’s with a mental health condition don’t receive treatment.

 Despite the number of people needing psychiatric care, various factors can make accessing it impossible, from a shortage of psychiatrists who accept insurance to the inaccessibility of care in rural areas.

-Individuals seeking care in rural or underserved communities are likely to find very few providers if any.
-Psychiatrists are distributed unequally across the U.S., highlighted by the fact that 37% of the U.S. population lives in rural or partially rural areas experiencing shortages of mental health providers.
-That means a staggering 122 million Americans are without access to mental health care.
-While an increase in telemedicine services has expanded access to mental health care, treatment for some (typically, more severe) mental health issues must be conducted in person.
+Individuals seeking care in rural or underserved communities are likely to find very few providers, if any.
+37% of the U.S. population lives in an area with a shortage of mental health providers.
+That means a staggering 122 million Americans are without access to or have limited access to mental health care.
+While an increase in telemedicine services has expanded access to mental health care, some mental health conditions require in-person treatment.

-Many patients face a lack of access to quality care options because mental health care providers are less likely to accept insurance at all.
-A 2014 study found that around 89% of providers in the healthcare industry accept insurance, while only about 55% of psychiatrists take insurance.
+There’s no doubt that mental health care is expensive.
+While over 90% of general health services are billed through insurance, only about 55% of psychiatrists accept insurance.
+Out of this 55%, many accept only a limited set of plans.
 This lack of in-network care can create a significant barrier for individuals seeking mental health treatment.
 While many Americans are left unable to afford any mental health care, those who can afford it are four-to-six times more likely to pay out-of-pocket for mental health care than they are for physical health care.
-The gap in insurance coverage and affordability has significantly contributed to the decreased accessibility of mental health care in 2021.

 While patients feel plenty of consequences from this shortage, psychiatrists are also negatively impacted in many ways.

 Psychiatrists are also disadvantaged by the lack of innovation in their field.
 While telehealth appointments have increased since the start of the pandemic, there are still significant strides that need to be made to provide psychiatrists with the tools they need to improve clinical outcomes.
-For example, roughly 60% of psychiatrists don’t use a certified electronic health record system, and 40% don’t use digital records at all.
-Customized software and integrations would allow psychiatrists to gain deeper insights into their patient population and the progress of treatment.
-By still using traditional note-taking techniques rather than more innovative methods, they may miss out on data points that would allow them to achieve greater clinical outcomes.
+Roughly 60% of psychiatrists don’t use a certified electronic health record system, and 40% don’t use digital records at all.
+Customized software and integrations would allow psychiatrists reduce their paperwork burden and improve their quality of care.